Last Updated on April 25, 2023

 Bathe your dog only on an ‘as needed’ basis to prevent its skin from drying out.
 Wipe down his coat with a damp cloth to remove dirt if he’s been playing outside.

 If your Black Mouth Cur is more of an indoors dog, trim his nails regularly so he can comfortably move around.

 Their teeth should also be your priority, especially if your BMC regularly hunts and uses his mouth to catch prey.
 Proper dental care must be observed, including daily brushing of the teeth.
 Dental chews can also help keep your dog’s teeth clean.

 Are there any potential health issues with the Black Mouth Cur?

-Generally, Black Mouth Curs are a strong breed, with an average lifespan of 16 years
+Generally, Black Mouth Curs are a strong breed, with an average lifespan of 12 to 15 years.

 Breeders are focused on making BMCs as healthy as possible so they can serve their purpose as working dogs.
 That’s not to say the Black Mouth Cur doesn’t suffer from its fair share of health conditions.